olton/mina-node-monitor/README.md

 I use an external interface with a 3085 port and restrictions by iptables for connecting.

 #### Dependencies
-To build server app, you must install two dependencies:
+To build/run server app, you must install two dependencies:
 + `node-fetch`
 + `systeminformation`